This article comes to us from Lou Ming, who is expanding here upon ideas he debuted in the Twin Peaks subreddit. His bio follows the article.

 The formica table is an abstraction of the “wall” between the two worlds.
 A ring, made from a hole in the table itself, acts as the door on the passageway between the two worlds.
 It is through this opening also that BOB and the Man from Another Place pass through to the Red Room in Fire Walk With Me, perhaps for the first time.
 And with the ring, mortals can somehow be “wed” from the other side of the hole, wedded to the Black Lodge.

 The hole in the Formica table itself has a double/abstraction.
-The same way BOB and the Man from Another Place go from the room above the convenience store to the Red Room through the hole in the Formica table, so the BOB orb and the roachfrog eggs ejaculate into “our” reality from the mouth of The Experiment itself.
+The same way BOB and the Man from Another Place go from the room above the convenience store to the Red Room through the hole in the Formica table, so the BOB orb and the roachfrog eggs release into “our” reality from the mouth of The Experiment itself.
 It is the maw from which the horror descends.

 BOB and the other negative entities as presented in FWWM are re-presented in The Return as the spew from the Experiment’s mouth in Part 8.
 In both cases, they are the entities that travel back and forth from the Convenience Store to Twin Peaks (and the Earth).
 BOB’s existence in both iterations confirms the connection between the two representations.